 Here is a list of the Christmas markets in Paris that you might like to visit this 2019-2020 festive season.
 Some of these are still to be confirmed, so check online before you head out.

-Eiffel Tower Christmas Market, Quai Branley - December 20 - January 5
+Eiffel Tower Christmas Market, Quai Branley - from around December 20 - early January

-Christmas Village, La Défense Esplanade - November 21 - December 28
+Christmas Village, La Défense Esplanade - late November - late December

-St Germain des Près Christmas Market - November 30 - January 5
+St Germain des Près Christmas Market - late November - early January

 Christmas Market at the Feeries d'Anteuil - November 30-December 8, 2019

 Les Halles Christmas Village - late November - early January (TBC)

 Montmartre Christmas Market behind the Sacre Coeur (TBC)